david-simoes-93/Trawler/README.md

-A manga crawler from MangaReader.
+A manga crawler from MangaReader and ReadMng.

+You might need to install dependencies:

+    sudo apt-get install libboost-system-dev libboost-filesystem-dev libzip-dev libcurlpp-dev libcurl4-nss-dev

 To build